 People who are good with money concentrate on it and keep it simple.
 They are usually good at all aspects of making money, saving money, finding good deals and keeping track of their money.

-I am almost at the point where I pay most of my bills as they come in.
+I am at the point where I pay almost all my bills as they come in.

 You have to pay these bills.
 Why wait until the end of the month?
 Why have a stack of bills lying around?